guidesmiths/adblock-plus-crx/README.md

 }
 ```

 Where ```Q3Iy....AAAA=``` is the base64 encoded crx file you want to install.
-Unfortunately Adblock-Plus is over 600KB when encoded and not something you really want to include in a json file.
+Unfortunately Adblock-Plus is around 600KB when encoded and not something you really want to include in a json file.

 When using the excellent [Nightwatch.js](http://nightwatchjs.org/) you can define configuration in ```nightwatch.conf.js``` instead of json.